NethermindEth/Forta-Agents/CompoundV3-Bots/Bridge-Proposal-Integrity-Monitor/README.md

 passing that lead to this creation on Mainnet - in this case, a transaction execution from the Governor timelock to the Polygon bridge.

+The bot parameters can be configured in `src/agent.config.ts`.

+**Important**: This bot is set to be deployed in its obfuscated version, as an Ethereum RPC is set in `agent.config.ts` to fetch the message creation logs and it can be private.
+To obfuscate the implementation, you can run `npm run obfuscate`, which will make the obfuscated version available in `obfuscated/`.
+As per the `Dockerfile`, this is the code that will actually be included in the bot image on deployment.

 ## Supported Chains

 - Polygon